rsfetch/rsfetch/README.md

 Note: There are 2 version.
 fetch - BASH version.
-Has 3 layouts (minimal, normal, and extra). main.rs - Source for the rust version.
+Has 3 layouts (minimal, normal, and extra).

+main.rs - Source for the rust version.
 You'll need to compile yourself.

+Note 2: Wow, the rust version is at least 3 times faster than the BASH version.

 ### Requirements
 1. `lshw` for the GPU info.